Jaffulee/command-line-familiarity/README.md

 # command-line-familiarity

 This exercise is designed as a way to get used to using command line.
-The commands you will need are ls, cd, cat, mkdir, touch/New-Item and rm.
+The commands you will need are ls, cd, cat, mkdir, rm and touch or New-Item (depends on the terminal as to which command you'll need).

 Follow these steps to begin your quest: